aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export MHTML to OTP" h2="Export MHTML to OTP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert MHTML to OTP within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and efficient way to convert MHTML to OTP without any manual intervention.

+The process of converting MHTML to OTP involves two steps.
+Firstly, Aspose.PDF for Java can be used to export MHTML to PPTX.
+This component provides a wide range of features that enable developers to easily convert MHTML to PPTX.
+It also supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.

+Once the MHTML has been converted to PPTX, Aspose.Slides for Java can be used to convert PPTX to OTP.
+This PowerPoint Processing API provides a comprehensive set of features that enable developers to easily convert PPTX to OTP.
+It also supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.

+In addition, Aspose.Total for Java also provides a wide range of features that enable developers to easily manipulate documents, images, and other file formats.
+It also supports a variety of programming languages, including Java, .NET, and C++.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert MHTML to OTP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MHTML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to OTP.
+Overall, Aspose.Total for Java is an ideal solution for developers who need to quickly and easily convert MHTML to OTP within any Java J2SE, J2EE, or J2ME application.
+It provides a powerful and efficient way to convert MHTML to OTP without any manual intervention.
+Furthermore, it supports a variety of image formats, programming languages, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}